GitauHarrison/notes/recaptcha.md

 Phew!
 That was a lot of new stuff put down right there.
 To understand what is doing on, take your time to go over your scripts to know how everything work together.

-Make sure to have updated your `routes.py` file to include the form and database tables:
+Make sure you update your `routes.py` file to include the form and database tables:

 app/routes.py: Updated view function